Czesław Kiszczak

-Czesław Jan Kiszczak (/pl/; 19 October 1925 – 5 November 2015) was a Polish general, communist-era interior minister (1981–1990) and prime minister (1989).
+Czesław Jan Kiszczak (Note: /pl/) (19 October 1925 – 5 November 2015) was a Polish general, communist-era interior minister (1981–1990) and prime minister (1989).

 In 1981 he played a key role in imposing martial law and suppression of the Solidarity movement in Poland.
 But eight years later he presided over the country's transition to democracy as its last communist prime minister and a co-chairman of the Round Table conference, in which officials of the ruling Polish United Workers' Party faced the democratic opposition leaders.
 The conference led to the reconciliation with and reinstatement of Solidarity, the 1989 elections, and the formation of Poland's first non-communist government since 1945.

 Early years

 Czesław Kiszczak was born on 19 October 1925, in Roczyny, the son of a struggling farmer who was fired as a steelworker because of his communist affiliation.
 Due to his father's beliefs, young Czesław was brought up in an anti-clerical, pro-Soviet atmosphere.

 During World War II, in 1942, when he was 16, Kiszczak was arrested by the German occupants with his mother, older brother and an aunt and sent for forced labour.
 At first Czesław was recruited at the German coal mine, but later was sent to Austria as a slave laborer.
 He was the only Pole among Croats, Serbs and others, many of whom were Communists.
 Towards the end of the war he was in Vienna, working on the Austrian train system until 7 April 1945.
 Then he joined a communist-led anti-Nazi resistance group which collaborated with the Red Army, showing the Russians around Vienna sitting on a tank.
 Because he knew Russian and German, he served as a translator.